 - Create a form field that allows users to set the value in the frontend.

-- Assign (or remove) a value automatically when a user visits a page on your site.
+- Assign (or remove) a value automatically when a user visits a page

 - Assign (or remove) a value based on a query-string

 - Assign a value through the user profile page (on your dashboard)

 Option 1: Allow users to choose the value of the custom field in the frontend